-The good news is that it's harmless, provided you don't faint, hit your head on something hard/sharp & fatally fracture your skull, or make it a regular occurrence.
+The good news is that it's harmless, provided you don't faint, hit your head on something hard/sharp & fatally fracture your skull, or do it regularly.
 Stop and sit/lie down until the feeling passes.
 What's happening?

 What isn't happening, is a Somogyi rebound.
 A Somogyi rebound happens when too much insulin is injected and it's bad because it results in rebound hyperglycaemia.

 Did you know that there is insulin, insulin and insulin?
 According to Insulin: Degradation, "It has been estimated that an insulin molecule produced endogenously by the pancreatic beta cells is degraded within approximately one hour after its initial release into circulation (insulin half-life ~ 4–6 minutes)".
 According to Insulin: As a medication, injected insulin lingers in the blood for hours for fast-acting and days for slow-acting.
 This makes an overdose of injected insulin dangerous, as it can linger for long enough to cause fatal hypoglycaemia unless medical help is obtained.

 What might be happening, is this: On a ketogenic diet, muscle glycogen stores are "trickle-charged" from blood glucose.
-High-intensity exercise burns muscle glycogen at a very rapid rate.
+High-intensity exercise oxidises muscle glycogen at a very rapid rate.
 See It's all in a day's work (as measured in Joules).
-Muscles can burn carbs at a rate of 4g per minute.
+Muscles can oxidise carbs at a rate of 4g per minute.